Close

-How to Raise a Happy Child with an Absent Parent
+How to Raise a Happy Child with an Absent Father

 Raising a child without a father is no longer an exception to the rule—it’s a reality for many modern families.
-Today, the world has changed: women are no longer expected to stay in unhappy marriages just to survive or provide for their children.
-A mother is fully capable of sustaining herself and her child without the involvement of a man.
-Still, an important question arises: can a child without a father grow into a healthy, well-adjusted person?
+Today, the world has substantially changed: women are no longer expected to stay in unhappy marriages just to survive or provide for their children.
+Mothers are capable of sustaining themselves and their child without the involvement of a man.
+Still, an important question arises: can a child without a father grow into a healthy, well-adjusted adult?
 Is a mother truly able to raise a happy child on her own, or is that child destined for a life full of emotional hardship?
 (Spoiler: they are not!)

 Contents: